plamzi/AreaList-GTM/README.md

 <h2>Description:</h2>

-This custom script for Google Tag Manager makes it easier to track multiple UI elements in GA & other Analytics tools based on visibility.
-Equally capable in SPA contexts, the script can track impressions and clicks across a wide variety of dynamic HTML found in the wild.
+This custom script for Google Tag Manager makes it much easier to track impressions & clicks on a big number of UI elements based on visibility to the end user.

+Equally capable in complex single-page app contexts, the script can track impressions and clicks across a wide variety of dynamic HTML out there in the wild.
+In other words, it doesn't matter how exactly the element becomes visible in the user's viewport.

+Native GTM triggers offer visibility logic, but are tedious to configure and troubleshoot.
+They also have to be configured for each individual element type, which makes it difficult to maintain for a big (or rapidly changing) set of elements.

-In addition to reducing the complexities surrounding robust visibility logic, the script features built-in persistence for efficient delayed collection and configurable GTM dataLayer pushes that work with a wide variety of implementations.
+In addition to reducing the complexities surrounding robust visibility logic, the script features built-in persistence for efficient delayed collection (next onsite page load) and configurable GTM dataLayer pushes that work with a wide variety of implementations.

 <h2>Requirements:</h2>